ClementTsang/bottom/src/new_data_collection/README.md

 **Collectors** are _platform-specific_ (typically OS-specific), and can pull from different sources to get all the data needed, with some glue code in between.
-As such, sources should be written to be per-"job", and be divisible such that collectors can import specific code as needed.
+As such, sources should be written to be per-"job", and be divided such that collectors can import specific code as needed.

 We can kinda visualize this with a quick-and-dirty diagram (note this is not accurate or up-to-date):